 It’s never too early to start thinking about your Thanksgiving menu.
 Whether you are hosting the meal or just attending a friend or family gathering, you usually are expected to bring at least one dish.
-Today, I thought I would share my recipe for a green bean casserole.
+This easy green bean casserole is a classic Thanksgiving dish everyone is sure to love.

 (Please note that some of the links in this article may be affiliate links and I may receive a small commission if you purchase something through a link.
 It will not change your cost.
 As an Amazon Associate I earn from qualifying purchases.
 For more information, check out my disclosures page.)